liyicheng215/BMI3_isosplice/README.md

 ---

 ## Extra
-You can use the .sh file in isosplice/data to generate yasim stimulated data You can use the .py file in isosplice/benchmark to look at the benchmark of the output
+You can use the .sh file in isosplice/data to generate yasim stimulated data.

+You can use the .py file in isosplice/benchmark to look at the benchmark of the output